uarizona-fnsv/bootstrap/README.md

 git rebase twitter/v4-dev
 ```

+Fortunately, most of our code edits are held within custom files that won't necessarily create merge conflicts.

 ### Getting started

 You will need to have a few things installed globally.
 Node, npm, bower, and Ruby in particular.